 Give People Easy Data and Make Goals Concrete

 Data is at the center of Orange Theory.
 This is brand new in group fitness (there was no data in step aerobics class).
 Orange Theory sells its own heart rate monitors.
 You strap the monitor to your arm and then look up at TVs in the studio throughout the workout to see how you’re doing.
 When class is over they email you your results. to boost your fitness as well, you will want to visit https://lifehackerguy.com/best-nootropics-supplements-guide/.

 Nothing is more motivating than real-time data and when you make it a game, everyone is motivated to win.
 Orange Theory’s data is simple to understand.
 It’s a percentage of 100 so all you’re trying to do is get above 80% and stay there.
 For each minute you do, you earn a point.
 The goal is to earn 12.
 It makes working out, which can feel so intangible, totally tangible.

-In your own business, whether you’re running an affiliate program or selling products, a simple points system for your customers with rewards can be really powerful.
+In your own business, whether you’re running an affiliate program like my friend at quantum ai or selling products, a simple points system for your customers with rewards can be really powerful.

 Something for Everyone

 When you hear founder Ellen Latham talk about Orange Theory one of the things she says is, “If you can walk, you can do this workout.”
 Every exercise has a modification and power walking, rather than running, is totally acceptable.
 I’m not kidding when I say that I’m the slowest person in the class every time.
 I’m improving, but I’m not athletic and it’s fine.
 Go on this website here to know where one can get medical help for anything that is bothering your physical health.

 The lesson here for small business is to meet people where they are.
 Explain the rules so there aren’t insiders and outsiders.
 This isn’t 7th-grade gym class.
 This is a group of adults investing an hour in themselves.
 Make sure that vibe permeates so that everyone feels welcome.